IBBoard/cawbird/README.md

   * Some list changes

 All limitations are limitations imposed by Twitter and are not the fault of the Cawbird client.

+## Known issues

+Due to a [bug in GnuTLS](https://gitlab.com/gnutls/gnutls/issues/841#note_225110002), Cawbird is currently suffering from occasional TLS errors.
+These are being handled under [Cawbird bug 9](https://github.com/IBBoard/cawbird/issues/9) to handle them when they do.
+A future version of GnuTLS should resolve the underlying problem.

 ## Translations